cjilbert504/vimeo_ruby/README.md

 `access_token`, `client_identifier`, and `client_secret`

-Once you have access to these, set assign them to the following environment variables accordingly:
+Once you have access to these, assign them to the following environment variables accordingly:

 ```ruby
 VIMEO_ACCESS_TOKEN=<access_token_value>